 You can take a look at gameplay videos of the Ryzen 7 4700U AMD Radeon graphics in the Reviews, Q&A, and Videos section below.

-Note: Performance and benchmark scores of the AMD Radeon Graphics of Ryzen 7 4700U may vary depending on factors such as the notebook's other components (especially single-channel vs faster dual-channel RAM and speed of the main processor).
-However, benchmark results and gameplay videos are good indicators of its performance.
+Note: The benchmark scores of the listed graphics processors are averages measured across various devices with these processors.
+The scores and real-world performance of the AMD Radeon Graphics of Ryzen 7 4700U and compared GPUs may vary depending on the notebooks' other components, settings, cooling, and other factors (especially single-channel vs faster dual-channel RAM and speed of the main processor).
+However, the benchmark results, as well as gameplay videos, are good indicators of the graphics processors' performance.